 Surface moisture should not be allowed to infiltrate into the soils in the vicinity of the foundations.
 As such, design strategies to minimize ponding and infiltration near the structures should be implemented.
+The new home may be subject to sheet flow during periods of heavy rain or snow melt; therefore, the Civil Engineer may also wish to consider construction of additional surface drainage to intercept surface runoff, or a curtain drain to intercept seasonal groundwater flow.

 We recommend roof runoff devices be installed to direct all runoff a minimum of 10 feet away from foundations.
 The builder should be responsible for compacting the exterior backfill soils around the foundation; failure to properly compact the basement backfill can result in excessive settlement and damage to exterior improvements such as pavement or other flatwork.
 Additionally, the ground surface within 10 feet of the structures should be constructed so as to slope a minimum of five percent away from the structure.
-Irrigation valves should be placed a minimum of 5 feet from foundation walls and must not be placed within the basement backfill zone.
-Over-watering near the foundation walls is discouraged; use of Xeriscape and/or a drip irrigation system should be considered.
 Pavement sections should be constructed to divert surface water off the pavement into storm drains, curb/gutter, or another suitable location.